 In pop culture

-One of the most popular shows on UK television over the last couple of years has been Poldark, a drama series set in the eighteenth century in Cornwall—a peninsula in South West England, surrounded by sea and so a place with many harbors.
+One of the most popular shows on UK television over the last few of years has been Poldark, a drama series set in the eighteenth century in Cornwall—a peninsula in South West England, surrounded by sea and so a place with many harbors.
 In the last season, the main character, Ross Poldark, had to rescue his wife Demelza.
 When she was heavily pregnant, she had taken a boat out fishing and gone into labor as a storm was coming.
 Here you can see some clips from the scene, shot in a natural harbor formed by the land and cliffs curving around it.
 You will also see the actors who play the characters talking about the difficulties of filming it.

 Did you know?